-where $N$ and $\tau$ represent the batch size and the temperature, respectively.
-Similar patches are defined as a pair of augmented patches originating from the same patch center, whereas dissimilar patches are all other patches within the processed batch.
-This allows us to learn the network in a self-supervised manner, where data augmentation provides the supervision signal.
+with cosine-similarity $\mathrm{sim}(z_i, z_j) = z_i \cdot z_j / (\lVert z_i\rVert \lVert z_j \rVert)$, where $N$ and $\tau$ represent the batch size and the temperature, respectively.
+Similar patches are defined as a pair of augmented patches originating from the same patch center; dissimilar patches are all other patches within the batch.
+This allows us to train the network in a self-supervised manner.

 We apply augmentation techniques in the spirit of contrastive learning.
-First, we apply anisotropic scaling to the data within a range of $[0.8, 1.2]$ for each axis.
-This allows us to account for small shape and curvature variations.
-Second, we offset the patch center for which each patch is extracted within a range of $[0.0, 0.1\cdot\delta_n]$ with respect to the geodesic distance of the original patch center.
-It allows us to capture the local geometry in a more comprehensive manner, as not only the local curvature is augmented, but also the outline of the patch itself by shifting the border of the patch randomly.
-Furthermore, it makes our features robust to discretization artifacts.
+First, we apply anisotropic scaling to the data within a range of $[0.8, 1.2]$ for each axis, to account for small shape and curvature variations.
+Second, we offset the patch center within a range of $[0.0, 0.1\cdot\delta_n]$ with respect to the geodesic distance of the original patch center.
+This captures the local geometry more comprehensively and makes features robust to discretization artifacts.

-\textbf{Supervised Learning} Up to this point we described a fully self-supervised method, which is capable of learning robust and descriptive features.
-Alternatively, we can make use of a supervised training regime.
-As stated before computing the ICP distances between a large number of patches in infeasible.
-Instead, we propose to only compute the ICP distances between $64$ patches, randomly selected from the full set via FPS (see \cref{sec:evaluation}).
-Our network (SymML) can then be trained via deep metric learning, to regress the relative cosine similarity of embedded patches $enc(p^{norm}) = z$ in latent space to the relative ICP distance of the original patches $p^{norm}$ in the 3D space.
-From each batch of patches we construct triplets $(p_a, p_i, p_j)$.
-Following \cite{kim2019deep}, for each triplet we compute the loss

-where $p_a$ is an anchor patch and $p_i, p_j$ are two other disjunct patches.
-This allows us to preserve the relative similarity of the patches rather than categorizing them into positive and negative examples.